 ILCT continues to provide unbiased information and advice to the Tasmanian community regarding assistive technology.
 The organisation is grateful for the support of its members, partner organisations and healthcare suppliers around the state which enable ILCT to continue its mission.

-ILCT is committed to quality services and has been certified to ISO 9001 quality standards since 2010.
+ILCT is committed to quality services.
+ILCT Head Office holds ISO 9001:2015 quality standards certification.

 ILCT is a member of: